Average Home Insurance Cost in Missouri

 Missouri Homeowners Insurance Costs by House Age

-Home age has a clear impact on insurance costs in Missouri.
-Houses built in 1980 or earlier average about $3,001 per year, compared with $2,110 for homes built in 2020.
-That $891 difference reflects how newer construction, updated wiring and current building standards lower the likelihood of claims.
+Home age directly affects insurance costs in Missouri.
+Houses built in 1980 or earlier average $3,001 per year, compared with $2,110 for homes built in 2020.
+The $891 difference reflects how newer construction, updated wiring and current building standards reduce claim frequency.

 Newer$176$2,110